-Full TitleA Randomized Phase II Trial of Paclitaxel and Carboplatin vs. Bleomycin, Etoposide, and Cisplatin for Newly Diagnosed Advanced Stage and Recurrent Chemonaive Sex Cord-Stromal Tumors of the Ovary (GOG 264) Back to top
+Full TitleA Randomized Phase II Trial of Paclitaxel and Carboplatin vs. Bleomycin, Etoposide, and Cisplatin for Newly Diagnosed Advanced Stage and Recurrent Chemonaive Sex Cord-Stromal Tumors of the Ovary (GOG 264)

 The combination of the anticancer drugs bleomycin, etoposide, and cisplatin is the standard therapy for treating ovarian stromal tumors.
 However, this trio of chemotherapy drugs causes significant side effects and is associated with a high rate of cancer recurrence.
 Doctors are therefore seeking more effective, less toxic therapies.